RePod/saguaro-jquery/README.md

 Unless otherwise stated within a file, its license is MIT which should be included along with the repository in the LICENSE file.
 If you feel a license has been violated feel free to contact me.

 ##Contact
-In regards to this project the best way for contact is using GitHub's readily available commenting tools on files, merges, pull requests, etc.
+The best way for contact is using GitHub's readily available commenting tools on files, merges, pull requests, etc.

+Users are encouraged to "minify" code if their situation requires it, however this repository will not provide nor support such code.